 The core population of the neglected are the mentally challenged and the addicted.
 Its not hard to understand how the mentally challenged end up on the street.
 We long ago abandoned them for a couple of reasons; a lack of funding for institutional care, and a misguided policy of protecting the right of patients to live freely in society.
 Many of the mentally challenged are incapable of functioning as free agents.
 They can’t hold down a job or maintain a home, its like leaving a five-year-old to fend for themselves, and the results are sadly predictable.

 As for the addicted, their stories are all too familiar.
-A steady decline as they pursue their next high, graduating from drug to hard drug until they’re indistinguishable from the
+A steady decline as they pursue their next high, graduating from drug to hard drug until they’re indistinguishable from the mentally ill.
+Doing whatever they need to do to survive.
+Crime, prostitution.
+Anything at all.

 It hard to tell them apart, the addicts and the mentally challenged.
 The mentally challenged who find themselves on the street soon fall prey to drug pushers, those purveyors of death for whom business has never been so good since we emptied the mental institutions.